Ray Yeung

-Ray Yeung (楊曜愷) is a screenwriter and independent film director.
-His films often center on gay stories.

-In 2021, he was presented with the Artist of the Year for Film award from the Hong Kong Arts Development Council.
+Ray Yeung (楊曜愷) is a Hong Kong screenwriter and independent film director.
+After graduating with a law degree and practicing law for two years, Yeung found his job tedious and decided to switch career paths to become a director.
+Yeung's films frequently center around gay stories.
+He made his feature film debut with Cut Sleeve Boys (2006) in Britain and later shifted his focus back to Hong Kong, directing Suk Suk (2020) and All Shall Be Well (2024).
 Yeung is also the Chairman of the Hong Kong Lesbian and Gay Film Festival, the longest running LGBT film festival in Asia.
 He revived the festival in 2000.

 Early life

-Yeung grew up in Hong Kong.
+Born in 1964, Yeung grew up in Hong Kong.
 At the age 13, he was sent to an English boarding school outside of London.

-Prior to his career in entertainment, Yeung was a lawyer.
-He graduated from Columbia University School of the Arts in 2013.
+He was the only Asian student at school and faced severe bullying.
+Upon his family's request, he went on to read law at the University of Canterbury.
+After graduating with a Bachelor of Laws, he began his career as a lawyer.
+He practiced law in the United Kingdom for two years before realizing that the profession was too tedious for him.
+He decided to switch career paths and become an advertising director.
+He enrolled at Columbia University School of the Arts to study filmmaking in 2008, and obtained a Master of Fine Arts in 2013.

 Career

 Yeung wrote the plays Banana Skin and The Third Sex.
 He made several shorts prior to his feature film debut.

 Yeung made his feature film debut with Cut Sleeve Boys, a gay love story between two Chinese-British men, in 2005 at the International Film Festival Rotterdam.
 The film won Best Feature at the Outfest Fusion Festival in Los Angeles and Best Actor for Chowee Leow at the Madrid Lesbian and Gay Film Festival.